aymara/lima/lima_linguisticprocessing/src/linguisticProcessing/core/SpecificEntities/README.md

 This is a first implementation.
 There are still things to do:

+- The *NormalizeEntity* function only copies the attributes stored in the created entity.
+It is necessary to manage the integration of this functionality with the previously existing heuristic normalization functions.
+This is Currently done for the *NormalizeDate* function only.
 - Implement a version of *AddEntityFeature* that takes two arguments delimiting a string between two elements of the rule (two vertices).
 - In the current version, a second call to the function AddEntityFeature overwrites the first stored attribute: is it enough or do we need to merge the values (concatenation)?
-- The current version only supports string atributes: are other types needed?
-- The *NormalizeEntity* function only copies the attributes stored in the created entity.
-It may be necessary to manage the integration of this functionality with the reviously existing heuristic normalization functions.